At a Glance

 The owners of Raas have created something truly unique in Jodhpur if not the whole of India.
 The result of which is a property that certainly gives Umaid Bhawan Palace a run for its money in terms of wow factor and also in terms of offering an alternative palace experience in the perhaps the best preserved, largest and most complete urban noble residence in the whole of Rajasthan.

-Raas offers 32 rooms and seven Suites.
-35 rooms have views of the Mehrangarh Fort, the remaining four have private gardens overlooking the old, restored buildings.
+Raas offers 32 rooms and seven suites.
+Most of the rooms have views of the Mehrangarh Fort, the remaning four have private gardens overlooking the old, restored buildings.
 Rooms are highly comfortable and have been decorated with great attention to detail in a modern, understated style drawing heavily on traditional techniques and materials.

 Raas accepts children of all ages and inter-connecting rooms are available for families.
 No extra beds are permitted in the rooms.
 Babysitting is available at an extra cost.
 The hotel also provides board games and painting materials.